 It can be difficult to find the happy medium between what is therapeutically the best option for the client and what the caregivers are able to manage on a daily basis.
 The product management team and engineers heard the feedback from clinicians, suppliers, and caregivers that the IRIS technology is top notch, but designing a version of the Zippie IRIS base that could fold would take the product to a new level and meet the needs of more families.
 In May 2016 the Sunrise Medical team was proud to launch the folding frame version of the Zippie IRIS.
 The folding Zippie IRIS incorporates the industry leading rotation-in-space technology with the patented XLOCK folding crossbrace that fully locks when unfolded for superior rigidity and folds into a compact size for convenient transport.
 George and Jane Jetson would certainly approve of the innovation found in the folding Zippie IRIS.

-With all of the customizations available for wheelchairs and seating systems, it's essential that the client's team works closely to ensure the most appropriate equipment is secured.
+With all of the options available for wheelchairs and seating systems, it's essential that the client's team works closely to ensure the most appropriate equipment is secured.
 Reaching out to the local Sunrise Medical account manager may also be beneficial to stay abreast of the latest technology available.

 Thank you for reading our blog!
 We love hearing from you, so please do not hesitate to reach out to us.
 We encourage you to leave a comment below.